DeadmanXXXII/SDK/README.md

 # SDK

-Sure, here's a detailed list of CLI commands for SDK tools, focusing on various aspects of development and management.
+Here's a detailed list of CLI commands for SDK tools, focusing on various aspects of development and management.

 ### **1. Android SDK (SDK Manager and ADB)**